 - 3.1.
 The National Planning Policy Framework (NPPF revised 2019) is an important guide in the preparation of local plans and Neighbourhood plans.
 The NPPF represents Government policy regarding land use planning in the UK and sets out principles governing all areas of this from a set of 'Core Planning Principles' to specific policy of key areas like housing, transport, conservation of the natural and historic environments and both Local and Neighbourhood Planning.
 The NPPF confirms that the UK has a 'plan-led' system where development must proceed in accordance with the plan unless material considerations indicate otherwise.
-The central aim of the NPPF is to achieve sustainable development that balances human and environmental needs. - 32.
+The central aim of the NPPF is to achieve sustainable development that balances human and environmental needs. - 3.2.
 A Neighbourhood Plan must demonstrate that it is consistent with the policies contained within the NPPF.
 Its associated Practice Guide also provides advice on applying the policies contained in the Framework.
 The NPPF indicated that "Neighbourhood planning gives communities the power to develop a shared vision for their area.
 Neighbourhood plans can shape, direct and help to deliver sustainable development, by influencing local planning decisions as part of the statutory development plan.
 Neighbourhood plans should not promote less development than set out in the strategic policies for the area, or undermine those strategic policies." (paragraph 29) - 3.3.
-Although all apply, the following sections of the NPPF are considered especially relevant to the Compton NDP: - Achieving sustainable development (Chapter 2) - Plan making (Chapter 3) - Delivering sufficient supply of homes (Chapter 5) - Promoting healthy and safe communities (Chapter 8) - Promoting sustainable transport (Chapter 9) - Achieving well-designed places (Chapter 12) - Conserving and enhancing the natural environment (Chapter 15) - Conserving and enhancing the historic environment (Chapter 16) - 34.
+Although all apply, the following sections of the NPPF are considered especially relevant to the Compton NDP: - Achieving sustainable development (Chapter 2) - Plan making (Chapter 3) - Delivering sufficient supply of homes (Chapter 5) - Promoting healthy and safe communities (Chapter 8) - Promoting sustainable transport (Chapter 9) - Achieving well-designed places (Chapter 12) - Conserving and enhancing the natural environment (Chapter 15) - Conserving and enhancing the historic environment (Chapter 16) - 3.4.
 In addition to this, the NDP must also be in conformance with the Development Plan which provides the main planning policy context for the Local Planning Authority, in this case, West Berkshire Council.
-The key documents are the West Berkshire Core Strategy (CS) adopted July 2012, Housing Site Allocations Development Plan Document (HSADPD) adopted May 2007, and the saved policies of the West Berkshire District Local Plan 1991-2006.
-However, the Council is currently undertaking a review of its Local Plan to cover the period up to 2036 and at this point in time, housing requirement figures have not yet been identified for designated Neighbourhood Areas in the district1.
+The key documents are the West Berkshire Core Strategy (CS) adopted July 2012, Housing Site Allocations Development Plan Document (HSADPD) adopted May 2007, and the saved policies of the West Berkshire District Local Plan 1991- 2006.
+The Council are currently undertaking a review of their Local Plan, the Emerging Draft Local Plan Review to 2037 was published for consultation in late 2020.